haodeng/spring_rest_demo/README.md

 # SpringBoot Rest Api.
 Hao's demo
-Spring Boot for Rest basic structure, a clean and easy to maintain Api.
+Spring Boot for Rest basic structure, a good starting point to write complex Apis.

 ## 1. Rest CRUD
 A user resource to create, read, update and delete.